The Trinitarian Covenant of Redemption

 C. HE WOULD EMPOWER THOSE WHOM CHRIST REDEEMED AFTER CHRIST RETURNED TO HEAVEN

 This is similar to point II E in the outline.
-But notice the following additional passages respectively: John 14:16-17; John 14:26 and Acts 2:17.
-It is important that I list all of these due to their wonderful reality in the believer’s life.
+But notice the following additional passages respectively: John 14:16–17; John 14:26 and Acts 2:17.
+It is important that I list all of these due to their wonderful reality and application in the life of the believer.

 V. APPLICATION